Russia is developing nuclear capability to threaten satellites, source says

 Nuclear weapons might offer an advantage.
 In 1962, before the Outer Space Treaty went into force, the U.S. detonated a 1.4 megaton nuclear weapon high above the Pacific Ocean in a test known as "Starfish Prime."

 The weapon created an electromagnetic pulse (EMP) that disrupted electronics and communications and was powerful enough to knock out streetlights in Hawaii, some 900 miles away.
-The test also created an artificial radiation field that damaged numerous satellites in low earth orbit over in the following days and weeks.
+The test also created an artificial radiation field that damaged numerous satellites in low Earth orbit in the following days and weeks.

 Such a weapon could potentially damage a satellite constellation like Starlink, says James Acton, co-director of the Nuclear Policy Program at the Carnegie Endowment for International Peace.